Fluigent/fgt-SDK/README.md

-# Fluigent Software Developement Kit
+# Fluigent Software Developement Kit - Beta version

 # Overview
 Fluigent Software Development Kit (SDK) allows you to fully integrate Fluigent devices in your application; it has been declined in several languages, among the most popular ones in the instrumentation field (e.g. LabVIEW, C++, C# .NET, Python…).